Special Prosciutto-cutor

 Maybe they would like this ham for their museum or something.

-Well, he started writing a letter, but unfortunately he became rather ill and never was able to finish it.
+So I said, okay. well, he started writing a letter, but unfortunately he became rather ill and never was able to finish it.

-So, the company, who we've since discovered doesn't even still exist,
+So the company who we've since discovered doesn't even still exist,

 never got the ham for their museum.

-So, it's unfortunately, its original string that was hanging it, it was a piece of binder's twine, I think,
+So it's unfortunately, its original string that was hanging it, it was a piece of binder's twine, I think,

 finally broke, as you can see on some of the pictures.
+So it's now lying in state on a greasy piece of cardboard.

 The thwap of that dry ham as it hit the basement floor.